SebastienTs/FFTdeStriper/README.md

 # FFTdeStriper
-This filter is meant to attenuate parallel, periodic stripes by FFT filtering.
+This filter implemnetd as an ImageJ macro is meant to attenuate parallel, periodic stripes by FFT filtering.
+It comes with a test image, see help from macro dialog box for usage.